-First seen date and date of RRT start (see below) are used to define late presentation with a 90 day cut-off differentiating early versus late presentation.
-Date first seen by a nephrologist is not collected from the Scottish Renal Registry and Scottish centres are excluded from time of presentation analyses.
+First seen date and date of RRT start (see below) are used to define late presentation, with a 90 day cut-off differentiating early versus late presentation.
+Scottish centres are included in some of the analyses on time of presentation, acknowledging the difference in definition described in 4.1.1 and the consequent underestimation in late presentation compared to the rest of the UK.
+Centre and national level data for Scotland are shown but UK results are not calculated.
 Two year cohorts may be used for analyses to make the late presentation percentages more reliably estimated and to allow these to be shown for subgroups of patients.
-Only data from those centres with \geq 70% completeness for the relevant year are used.
+Only data from those centres with $\geq$ 70% completeness for the relevant year are used.
 This data item is investigated with centres, and possibly excluded, if an unexplained large proportion of patients are reported to have started RRT on the same date as the first presentation, because this is likely due to incorrect recording of data.